RobotLocomotion/drake/drake/doc/clion.rst

 This tool does not *currently* produce output from which clickable links can be made.
 In the event that it reports a problem with the includes, simply execute the ``Clang Format Include Ordering`` external tool on the file.

+Alternative linting configuration
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The linting tools have been configured to use the bazel system.
+The advantage in doing so is that it guarantees that the tools are built prior to being used.
+However, bazel only allows one instance of bazel to run at a time.
+For example, if building Drake in a command-line window, it would be impossible to lint files at the same time.

+The work around is to change the configurations to execute the binaries directly.
+This approach generally works but will fail if the corresponding bazel targets have not been built.
+The tools would need to be built

+With this warning in place, you can make the following modifications to the linting tools to be able to lint and compile simultaneously.

+Google style guide linting
+""""""""""""""""""""""""""

+Change the following fields in the instructions given above:

+  :Program: ``bazel-bin/external/google_styleguide/cpplint_binary``
+  :Parameters: ``--output=eclipse $FilePath$``

+Building the google styleguide lint tool:

+``bazel build @google_styleguide//:cpplint``

+Drake style addenda
+"""""""""""""""""""

+Change the following fields in the instructions given above:

+  :Program: ``/bazel-bin/tools/drakelint``
+  :Parameters: ``$FilePath$``

+Building the drake addenda lint tool:

+``bazel build //tools:drakelint``